arifwcma/mapnj2/PROJECT_REQUIREMENTS.md

 **Chart**
 - Shows average NDVI for selected point(s) for visible range
 - Updates when month dropdown changes
+- **Default visible range**: When a month is selected via the month dropdown, the chart displays all 12 months of that calendar year (January through December)
+- **Example**: Selecting "May 2022" shows data from January 2022 to December 2022 by default
 - Y-axis range toggle: Button (↓/↑) toggles between 0-1 and -1 to +1 range
 - Default y-axis range: 0-1
 - Chart navigation arrows: Left/right arrows below chart